msadowski/msadowski.github.io/_posts/2019-07-02-ros-web-tutorial-pt2-cameras.md

 * A UVC enabled camera (a standard webcam should do)

 Knowledge requirements:
-* Completion of ROS beginner and Intermediate tutorials from [ROS wiki](http://wiki.ros.org/ROS/Tutorials)
+* Completion of ROS beginner and intermediate tutorials from [ROS wiki](http://wiki.ros.org/ROS/Tutorials)

 ## UVC